ThelianTech-Studios/CalradiaForge/docs/refactor/dependency_injection_plan.md

 ## Open Questions

 - Which platform adapters should be implemented first: dialogs, explorer/URL launch, registry/game detection, or filesystem?
-- Should Workshop scanning check all Steam libraries by default or prefer the Bannerlord install library first?
+- Workshop precedence is implemented: valid configured value, Bannerlord library, then one deterministic alternate fallback with valid Workshop-manifest evidence preferred.
-- Should a manual Workshop path override be exposed or preserved in Settings?
+- The manual Workshop selector remains exposed; normal detection preserves a valid selection and explicit re-detection recomputes it.
 - Which specific UI services require preserved state rather than the transient default?

 ## Out Of Scope